axept/javascript/README.md

 Follow the original [Airbnb Code Style](https://github.com/airbnb/javascript).

-This document contains only those rules which we decided to extend, to override or to add.
+This document describes only those rules which we decided to extend, to override or to add.

 TODO: